lmachens/raccoon-miner/README.md

 Raccoon Miner is a crypto mining app for [Overwolf](https://www.overwolf.com/), an appstore for PC games.
 The app connects miner for different currencies to mining pools with a smart UI.

+You can download a pre release from https://www.overwolf.com/app/leon_machens-raccoon_miner.

 ![](.github/screenshot_0_9_1.png)

 ## Install app from releases